luunar

 Energy

 The word 'chakra' comes from Sanskrit and means wheel or vortex.
-In Hindu and yogic traditions, chakras are centers of subtle energy distributed along the spine.
+In the Hindu and yogic traditions, chakras are centers of subtle energy distributed along the spine.
 When they flow freely, you feel balance, vitality and clarity.
-When one is blocked or in excess, it manifests, sometimes in the body and often in emotions or behaviors.
+When one is blocked or in excess, it manifests, sometimes in the body, often in emotions or behaviors.
 Understanding your chakras means learning to listen to your body differently.

 The 7 main chakras

-The Root chakra (Muladhara, red, base of the spine) governs security, grounding and survival.
+The Root chakra (Muladhara, red, at the base of the spine) governs security, grounding and survival.
 The Sacral chakra (Svadhisthana, orange, below the navel) carries creativity, sexuality and emotions.
-The Solar Plexus (Manipura, yellow, stomach area) is the center of personal power and self-confidence.
-The Heart chakra (Anahata, green, center of the chest) governs love, compassion and relationships.
-The Throat chakra (Vishuddha, blue, throat) manages authentic expression and communication.
-The Third Eye (Ajna, indigo, between the brows) is the seat of intuition and inner vision.
-The Crown (Sahasrara, violet or white, top of the skull) connects to universal consciousness and spirituality.
+The Solar Plexus (Manipura, yellow, at the stomach level) is the center of personal power and self-confidence.
+The Heart chakra (Anahata, green, at the center of the chest) governs love, compassion and relationships.
+The Throat chakra (Vishuddha, blue, at the throat) manages authentic expression and communication.
+The Third Eye (Ajna, indigo, between the eyebrows) is the seat of intuition and inner vision.
+The Crown (Sahasrara, violet or white, at the top of the skull) connects to universal consciousness and spirituality.

 Recognizing and rebalancing a chakra

-A disturbed Root chakra may manifest as chronic anxiety, a feeling of instability, or lower back problems.
-A closed Heart chakra often shows up as difficulty receiving love or a tendency toward isolation.
-To rebalance: mindfulness practices, yoga, sound meditation, use of associated stones (red jasper for Root, rose quartz for Heart), or simply paying attention to the corresponding body area can gradually reopen the flow.
+A disturbed Root chakra can manifest as chronic anxiety, a feeling of instability or lower back problems.
+A closed Heart chakra often translates into difficulty receiving love or a tendency to isolation.
+To rebalance: mindfulness practices, yoga, sound meditation, the use of associated stones (red jasper for the Root, rose quartz for the Heart) or simply paying attention to the corresponding body area can gradually reopen the flow.

 FAQ